Juliatduffy/StudyCat/README.md

 Hi there!
 StudyCat is an interactive website designed to be played on a second monitor while you are studying to keep you focused.

-Hosted on GitHub pages at this link: https://juliatduffy.github.io/StudyCat-Website/
+Hosted on GitHub pages at this link: [https://juliatduffy.github.io/StudyCat-Website/](https://juliatduffy.github.io/study-cat/)

-Disclaimer: This website is heavily inspired by this lovely VS Code Extension: https://tonybaloney.github.io/vscode-pets/
+This website was originally inspired by this VS Code Extension: https://tonybaloney.github.io/vscode-pets/

----

-## Features

-- Interactive cat animations
-- Customizable ambient sounds such as rain, chirping, and traffic
-- AI-Generated pixel backgrounds
-- Clickable tracklist with now playing display
-- Fullscreen support
-- 3 rooms with different themes - forest cat (lofi), city cat (jazz), and space cat (techno)

----

 ## Screenshots